 I’m currently providing local economic development consulting services while I complete my PhD in Public Policy and Administration at the Wilder School of Government and Public Affairs at Virginia Commonwealth University.
 My consulting practice provides general local economic development and public finance support, while my research at VCU centers narrowly on the relationship between local tourism taxes, real estate development and wages in the hospitality sub-sector, through the lens of public choice economics.

-My favorite pastime is writing scholarly papers and articles about aspects of capitalism in the American West and the Irish diaspora.
-I published my first book with Mountain Press Publishing Co., a biography of radical western millionaire, James A. Murray (my third great uncle).
+My favorite pastimes are cycling and writing scholarly papers and articles about aspects of capitalism in the American West and the Irish diaspora.
+I published my first book in 2018 with Mountain Press Publishing Co., a biography of radical western millionaire, James A. Murray (my third great uncle).